hidakatsuya/prawn-emoji/README.md

 In order to run `test:pdf`, you need to install [diff-pdf](https://github.com/vslavik/diff-pdf) in your environment, or you can run test in the docker container as below.

-### How to develop in Docker container
+### Running tests in the docker container for development

-You can use the Docker container for development.
+You can use the docker container for development.
 This container contains the libraries required for testing, such as diff-pdf.

 ```
 $ docker build -t prawn-emoji:latest .